cazyw/shakespeare-quotes/README.md

 ### Setup and Environment

-As I build more complicated apps, I've been learning to integrate more features (e.g. mongoDB in this case) and delve into more complicated `webpack.config.js` and `package.json` setups .
-It was a challenge to get the scripts watching for various changes without throwing errors due to existing servers and schemas (mostly during testing).
-I learnt that `&` runs scripts concurrently and `&&` runs them sequentially.

-A new step for me in this project was to add a `config.js` file that included different settings for production (push to Heroku), development (locally) and testing (for testing).
+As I build more complicated apps, I've been learning to integrate more features (e.g. mongoDB in this case).
+A new step for me in this project was to add a `config.js` file that included different settings for production (Heroku), development (locally) and testing (for testing).
 This was particularly important as I wanted my test cases to run against a test database and not the local database (otherwise clearing the database for testing wipes out all my data).

+Initially I had used **webpack** to build my final `.js` file however once I looked more into React, I decided to use the `create-react-app` package which black-boxes the transpiling and compiling of the react (webapck and babel configuration).

 I also used ESLint in this project and am getting to know some of the settings and configuration options.
+I learnt that `&` runs scripts concurrently and `&&` runs them sequentially.

 ### Server

 Coding in Javascript, I again am using `Node.js` and the `express` framework to create my API.
 This time adding  `express.Router` to create modular route handlers and separating the controller logic into its own file.
-The main `app.js` file sets up the server, and does the console logging and error handling.
+The main `server.js` file sets up the server, and does the console logging and error handling.

+A separate server is run (in development) for the React front-end (based on the `create-react-app` package).

 ### Database and Modelling